break-stuff/clarion/README.md

     npm run build

-The final transpiled JavaScript and CSS file are in build directory in the root of your project.
+The final compiled JavaScript and CSS file are in build directory in the root of your project.

 ## Options